Let’s be real—LightStream is not for beginners: Understanding Approval Criteria

 Use AutoPay: You’ll automatically shave 0.50% off your rate.

-LightStream doesn’t offer pre-approvals—so if you apply and get denied, it’s a hard inquiry with nothing to show for it.
+LightStream doesn’t offer pre-approvals, so if you apply and get denied, it’s a hard inquiry with nothing to show for it.

-Dime is breaking down the real data points lenders like LightStream, SoFi, and Upstart are using in 2025 to say “yes” to $5K, $10K, even $50K+ approvals.
+Attend the Free Funding Webinar 3.0, happening this Friday at 8 PM EST. Dime is breaking down the real data points lenders like LightStream, SoFi, and Upstart are using in 2025 to say “yes” to $5K, $10K, even $50K+ approvals.

 You’ll learn: